Community Rallies Around Texas Shooting Victims With Blood Drive

 “Obviously it’s close to our community.
 It’s close to our homes.
 We have children,” she said.
 “Many of us attend church services.”

-Seeing the more than 200 donors come to the hospital has been extraordinary — an example of the impact Whitehead said she and other healthcare workers hope to have in the community.
+Seeing the more than 200 donors come to the hospital has been extraordinary — an example of the impact Whitehead said she and other health care workers hope to have in the community.

 But the units collected have a shelf life of 42 days, she added.
 The hospital is hoping to encourage people to donate regularly, particularly through the busy winter months ahead.
 It’s not only to be ready for the next tragedy, but to meet the ongoing needs of people from new mothers to cancer patients.